Cyber Resilience

 CVE-2024-22403 is a low-severity Insufficient Session Expiration (CWE-613) vulnerability in Nextcloud Nextcloud Server.
 Its CVSS base score is 3.0 (Low).

-Operationally, ranked in the top 48.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 37th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References